 For the health and safety of a community, no construction or renovation project goes uninspected, and many require multiple inspections from a variety of agencies.
-Unfortunately, with all of the activity in most jurisdictions, inspectors are very busy—and there are fewer and fewer of them to go around.
+Unfortunately, with all of the activity in most jurisdictions, inspectors are very busy—and there are fewer and fewer of them to go around causing a recent inspector shortage.
 Plus, as the Baby Boomer generation ages, many of the folks in those positions are retiring, and they are not being replaced by younger inspectors.
 This situation can put both contractors and your projects in a tight pinch.
 If inspections don’t happen or pass when needed, an entire project can be delayed, which raises costs, affects timelines, and damages reputations.

 A good contractor and owner representative anticipates inspection needs and diligently manages how best to secure inspectors well in advance of deadlines.
 They also ensure the project is actually ready when inspectors show up.

 Based on our years of experience across a broad range of project types and locations, here are some ways to mitigate the potential effects of inspector shortages.